belarba/advicefront-app/README.md

 1. Implement a simple show page showing all the information received about each book
 1. Implement a contact form with two fields: email and message.
 After submitting the form the values inserted by the user should be shown.
 No emails should be sent.

 There are some conceptual errors in this app.
-Can you find them?s
+Can you find them?

 ### How to run